How to Write a Maid of Honor Speech

 How is a maid of honor speech different from a best man speech?

-Best man speeches often include teasing and roasts.
+Best man speeches usually carry more teasing, but no wedding speech should be a roast at the couple's expense.
 Maid of honor speeches are warmer and more sincere.
-Both can be funny, but best man humor points out flaws while maid of honor humor comes from warmth.
+Both can be funny, but best man humor teases while maid of honor humor comes from warmth.
 Best man is often about what the groom has done.
 Maid of honor is about who the bride is.

 Should you read from notes?